 There's not much you can do to keep nature from taking its course in these cases.
 Covering up plants to keep them warm during weather fluctuations is not a good idea.
 "This may result in even more stress for them," Lorraine warns.

 Barring prolonged, extreme winter weather, any effect on buds and blooms will likely be limited to the season in question, with a bounce-back in order for next spring.
 It pays to know which varieties do best in your region, however.
-"Native and naturalized plants are better adapted to surviving periods of drought and cold spells out of season," Glasener says.
+"Native and naturalized plants are better adapted to surviving periods of drought and cold spells out of season," Glasener said.

 But resist the urge to jump the gun on spring planting, no matter how toasty the temps in your area.
-"Just because they have stuff in the garden center, you do not want to plant until the soil temps have warmed up," Glasener notes.
+"Just because they have stuff in the garden center, you do not want to plant until the soil temps have warmed up," Glasener noted.
 Check with your local cooperative extension or the USDA website to determine when to start planting.

 Even if flowering trees and shrubs do take a hit, you don't have to fret that all greenery will be lost.
 "Trees and shrubs have more than one batch of leaf buds whereas they produce only one [set] of flower buds.
-If the flowers end up scalded by the unpredictable frost they won't appear again the same year," Lorraine says.
+If the flowers end up scalded by the unpredictable frost they won't appear again the same year," Lorraine said.
 "Green foliage on the other hand will – the plants will simply reach out their 'reserves.'
 This may be so, because leaves are essential for the plant's survival."